-- Completed the Updated Parks & Trails Master Plan. - Constructed the covered picnic shelter at Bornstedt Park. - Transitioned Recreation Manager as Staff Liaison to the Parks and Trails Advisory Board. - Purchased property adjacent to Tickle Creek Trail from the Sandy Place Apartments property owner.
+- Completed the Updated Parks & Trails Master Plan. - Constructed the covered picnic shelter at Bornstedt Park. - Transitioned Recreation Manager as Staff Liaison to the Parks and Trails Advisory Board.

-- Implement the completed Parks & Trails Master Plan. - Purchase additional land within the city to develop more parks and open spaces. - Construct a park which is on the Capital Improvement Plan in the updated Parks & Trails Master Plan.
+- Implement the completed Parks & Trails Master Plan. - Purchase additional land within the city to develop more parks and open spaces. - Construct a park from the Capital Improvement Plan in the updated Parks & Trails Master Plan.